How to Cook with Bourbon

 What it tastes like

-Traditionally, bourbon has been used to flavor confections and desserts (like pumpkin pie!), but it has a place in savory dishes and sweet sauces as well.
-Bourbon lends the flavors of caramel, vanilla and a faint taste of wood to your recipes.
+Traditionally, bourbon has been used to flavor confections and desserts like pumpkin pie, but it also has a place in savory dishes and sweet sauces.
+Bourbon adds flavors of caramel, vanilla and subtle woodiness to your recipes.

-Freezing it: Alcohol has a lower freezing point than water, which means it might not freeze properly.
-If you’re making a frozen dessert, an extra kick of bourbon might kill the ice.
+Alcohol has a lower freezing point than water, which means it might not freeze properly if used in large quantities.
+If you’re making a frozen dessert, an extra kick of bourbon can prevent it from fully setting.
+That said, small amounts work well in vegan salted bourbon caramel ice cream and frozen drinks like bourbon slush, where the softer texture is part of the appeal.

-Cooking with it: When you cook with any alcohol, the heat makes the alcohol evaporate.
-Depending on the cooking method and temperature, the alcohol won’t burn off entirely, but your dish won’t be as potent as drinking straight alcohol.
-In general, the longer you cook something with alcohol, the more it will evaporate.
+When you cook with bourbon, the heat causes some of the alcohol to evaporate.
+Depending on the cooking method and temperature, it won’t burn off entirely, but your dish won’t be as boozy as drinking it straight.
+In general, the longer you cook something with alcohol, the more it evaporates.

 Substitutions